iM5LB/FullCustomDiscordRichPresence/README.md

 - Check existing issues for solutions
 - Provide detailed information about your problem

-## Credits

-Created by Arya

-Inspired by various Discord Rich Presence plugins in the community.

 ## License

 This project is free to use and modify for personal use.